Caring.com

 Out-of-Pocket Costs

 All Medicare plans have some out-of-pocket costs.
-In addition to premiums, both Part A and Part B have a deductible, which is the amount you must pay before Medicare starts to cover medical costs.
+While only some people pay a Part A premium, everyone pays a Part B premium and both Part A and Part B have a deductible.
+This is the amount you must pay before Medicare starts to cover medical costs.
 After you meet the deductible, you’re responsible for paying coinsurance, which is a portion of the costs.

 Cost per day in hospital

 Medicare beneficiaries are covered for up to 90 days in the hospital during each benefit period, which begins the day you’re admitted and ends when you haven’t had any inpatient hospital care for 60 days in a row.
-If you’re hospitalized for more than 90 days in a benefit period, lifetime reserve days cover you for up to 60 days.
-Once the lifetime reserve days are used up, you must pay for the full cost of any days in the hospital beyond the 90 covered in the benefit period.
-As the name suggests, you only have 60 lifetime reserve days, no matter how long you’re enrolled in Medicare.
+If you’re hospitalized for more than 90 days in a benefit period, lifetime reserve days can cover you for up to 60 more days.
+Once the lifetime reserve days are used up, you must pay for the full cost of any additional days that extend beyond the 90 per each benefit period.
+As the name suggests, you have only 60 lifetime reserve days, no matter how long you’re enrolled in Medicare.

 Medicare Advantage plans make their own rules regarding deductibles, copays and coinsurance.
 Some plans may have similar out-of-pocket costs, while others may have higher deductibles or copays to balance lower premium costs.
 Check your plan to understand the costs involved in treatment.